whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/14-studio-work/14-02-revised-interactive-web-experience-assignment.md

 4. For Audio: "Create a function called playSound.
 It should take a file path as an argument.
 Use this function to play assets/music/loop.mp3 when the user clicks anywhere on the page."

 ## Example Single Prompt Games

+These examples show how far a single prompt gan get to a complete project.
+Often the results from the initial prompt are quite good, other times the results are simple and underwhelming.
+Don't hesitate to redo the prompt and start over right away if you do not like the first results.

+The key objective is to take the mediocre initial output and improve it through the addition of original content and creative direction by you.
+Anyone can write a prompt, how you make the results better, more unique, and polished will make your work stand out and be desired.

 <div class="gallery-grid">